great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_parameterized_expectations_super_fast.rst

 Steps
 _____
-1. Select an Expectation to Inherit From
+1. Select an Expectation to inherit from
 ########################################

   For the purpose of this excercise, we will implement the new Expectation "expect_column_mean_to_be_positive" - a realistic Expectation of the data that